Data Courtesy of CoStarâ„¢

 12 Mo Sale Volume

-Muted levels of new supply in the face of stagnant tenant demand resulted in retail availability in Greater Los Angeles, 6.0%, holding in a narrow range.
+Relatively stagnant tenant demand resulted in retail availability in Greater Los Angeles rising from 5.7% four quarters ago to 6.0%.
 Demand among all retail subtypes has been soft.
 Within the market, occupancies in the more suburban locations have largely fared better compared to the more urban locations, spanning from Downtown Los Angeles to Santa Monica.
 These areas have faced additional headwinds to demand in recent years, including lower inbound international tourists compared to pre-pandemic and more acute concerns around homelessness and crime.

-Limited retail space absorption has driven some of the weakest rent growth seen among major U.S. metros in recent quarters.
-Market-wide rents have only shifted by -0.1% during the past 12 months, trailing the gains of 2.7% seen nationally.
-Among L.A.'s submarkets, many more suburban locations with lower availabilities still see modest year-over-year gains, whereas many Westside locations are in negative territory.
+Falling demand and weak consumption growth have driven rental rate losses since late 2023.
+Market-wide rents saw losses of -1.2% during the past 12 months, trailing the gains of 1.8% seen nationally.
+Among L.A.'s submarkets, more suburban locations with lower availabilities still see modest year-over-year gains, whereas many Westside locations are in negative territory.

 You’ve got questions and we can’t wait to answer them.